marcmarinam/obsidian-fmp/CV Albert.md

 - Identified, tracked, and led projects for the strategic evolution of the architecture.
 - Interacted with clients' engineering teams to ensure compliance with architecture standards.
 - Designed and implemented the project's foundation for microservices orchestration with Kubernetes based on GitOps.
-- Served as a technical reference for both the client and various technical teams within the organization.
+- Served as a technical reference for both the client and various technical teams within their organization.

 **NTTDATA | Architect**
 *Dec.
 2019 - Sep.
 2021*